The Comey Rule: Plot

-The series follows FBI director James Comey in the run-up to the 2016 election, and later in the early months of Donald Trump's presidency.
+The series follows FBI director James Comey in the run-up to the 2016 election, and later in the early months of Donald Trump's first presidency.

 In 2015, Comey asks Mark F. Giuliano to stay on as the deputy FBI director to lead the Hillary Clinton e-mail server "Midyear" investigation.

-Crossfire Hurricane in 2016 looks at George Papadopoulos, an advisor to the Trump campaign.
-GRU is said to have recruited Carter Page as an asset.
+The FBI's Crossfire Hurricane investigation in 2016 looks at George Papadopoulos, an advisor to the Trump campaign.
+The GRU is said to have recruited Carter Page as an asset.
 Paul Manafort is said to be on the payroll of Russian oligarchs Oleg Deripaska and Dmytro Firtash.
-The investigation finds un-corroborated evidence that the Russian government had damaging information on Donald Trump when he stayed at the Ritz-Carlton Hotel Moscow in 2013.
+The investigation finds un-corroborated evidence that the Russian government had damaging information on Trump when he stayed at the Ritz-Carlton Hotel Moscow in 2013.

-After closing the Midyear Clinton investigation in July 2016, the FBI re-opens the investigation in October 2016 because some Hillary Clinton server e-mails turn up in a new sexting scandal on Anthony Weiner's laptop computer.
+After closing the Midyear Clinton investigation in July 2016, the FBI re-opens the investigation in October 2016 because some of Clinton's server e-mails turn up in a new sexting scandal on Anthony Weiner's laptop computer.

-The first episode ends with news reports that Hillary Clinton has called Donald Trump to concede the election to him.
+The first episode ends with news reports that Clinton has called Trump to concede the election to him.

 In the second episode, the heads of the Intelligence Community tell Barack Obama that Russia wants a friendly Donald Trump in the White House to collapse NATO, end the Iran nuclear deal, allow oil drilling in the Arctic, set up a pathway for Turkish invasion against the Kurds, start a trade war with China, and sow discord above all.

 Russian ambassador Sergey Kislyak lobbies Michael Flynn to end economic sanctions against Russia after Obama expels 35 Russian diplomats and announces further sanctions on Russia.
 After the 2016 election, James Clapper and other intel chiefs discuss the Steele dossier with Obama during a briefing at the White House.

 After Trump's election in 2016, the U.S. intel chiefs meet with the Trump campaign in Trump Tower New York to state that Russian government agents are using fake social media accounts at YouTube, Facebook, Twitter, and Instagram to duplicate pro-Trump propaganda at Russia Today and Sputnik Radio.
 Comey also accuses the Russians of attacking the voting process itself.
 The FBI intercepts five phone calls during which sanctions relief was discussed while Mike Pence tells Face the Nation that the phone calls between Kislyak and Flynn were about expressing condolences for the Russian plane crash.

 Trump hosts Comey for a private dinner at the White House; during the meeting, Trump demands loyalty.
 Afterwards, Trump fires Sally Yates.
 Trump tells Comey he didn't give "a billion dollars to Iran like Obama did."
-Trump goes on to ask Comey to drop the FBI investigation on Michael Flynn.
+Trump goes on to ask Comey to drop the FBI investigation of Flynn.

 The second episode ends with the dismissal of Comey along with the firings, resignations, re-assignments, and retirements of several appointed officials at the FBI and DOJ.